AvSuper insurance and COVID-19

 Your AvSuper Automatic and voluntary cover will not change because of any employment changes, as long as your account continues to have at least $1,200 in it.
 However, any Corporate cover will be converted to units of voluntary cover if you cease working for Airservices Australia or CASA.

-If you need to make a TPD or IP claim, we will consider your employment status on 11 March 2020 (the date WHO declared the pandemic) if you became unemployed, were stood down or had your hours reduced due to COVID-19.
-This applies until 27 September 2020 (as long as claims are made by 27 September 2022 for IP and 27 September 2023 for TPD claims).
+If you need to make a TPD or IP claim , we will consider your employment status on 11 March 2020 (the date WHO declared the pandemic) if you became unemployed, were stood down or had your hours reduced due to COVID-19.
+This applies for for an illness or injury between 11 March 2020 and 1 January 2021, as long as fees were maintained at that time and claims are made on or by 31 December 2022 (IP claims) or 31 December 2023 (TPD claims).

 * Insurance cover is provided to eligible AvSuper members in accordance with the terms and conditions of the Fund’s insurance policy.
 Please refer to AvSuper’s Member Insurance Guide for additional information regarding eligibility conditions and other important details and terms of the Fund’s insurance arrangements.